 Phase 2 of EMDR (resourcing) is an integral part of the 8 phase treatment, since it helps to widen the window of tolerance and prepare you for phase 4 (the part where you actually do the eye movements).
 Resourcing and assessment for readiness for reprocessing is necessary to prevent re-traumatization and worsening of dissociation.

 Dana Carretta-Stein is a Licensed Mental Health Counselor and founder of Peaceful Living Mental Health Counseling, PLLC, and Carretta Consulting in Scarsdale, NY.
 She specializes in clinical psychotherapy to treat children, adolescents and adults with anxiety, behavior and trauma difficulties.

-She is a certified EMDR therapist, consultant in training, and Regional Coordinator of the Westchester EMDR Regional Network.
-Dana is also a business coach for wellness practitioners who are looking to build and grow their private practice.
+She is a certified EMDR therapist and EMDR Approved Consultant, specializing in complex trauma and dissociation.
+Dana is also a business marketing coach for wellness practitioners who are looking to build and grow their private practice.